Tables

 V4, the

-cell content is the properties listed in the property
+cell content is the properties listed in the property array of

 the custom column definition.
 For more information, see Extension Points for Tables.